luismiguelcasadodiaz/philosophers/README.md

 In this way i execute step by step each thread individually.

 ## write vs printf
-I started this project considering that would be faster using write() to display simple messages
+I started this project considering that would be faster using write() to display simple messages made only of two integers and short string.

 ```bash
 100 2 is eating